 2. Do Your Burpees in the Morning

-Even if you’re splitting your burpees into sets (which you should probably do as the number creeps higher and higher), aim to at least do your first set soon after you wake up.
-That way you get the ball rolling and give yourself an instant energy boost.
+Even if you're splitting your burpees into sets (which you should probably do as the number creeps higher and higher), aim to at least do your first set soon after you wake up — after a bit of warm-up first, of course.
+Bonus: You give yourself an instant energy boost.

 3. Post a Favorite Motivational Quote

 What kind of quotes or mantras inspire you?
 Do you need tough love? ("What doesn't kill you makes you stronger!")
 Or do you need some gentle encouragement? ("No matter how slow you're going, you're still lapping everyone on the couch.")

 Find a quote you love and keep a reminder of it somewhere.
 Maybe you save an image from Pinterest or Instagram to use as your phone or computer background.
 Maybe you write it on a sticky note and keep it on your fridge, car dash or bulletin board (right next to your "why" from No. 1).

 Need a little inspiration?
 Here are some popular ones:

 - Nothing great was ever achieved without enthusiasm.

 - It's hard to beat a person who never gives up.